 7. Connect With Your Builder

-While you should receive updates about the construction and progress of your new home, it never hurts to reach out to your sales representative along the way should you have any questions.
+While you should receive updates about the construction and progress of your new home, it never hurts to reach out to your area sales manager along the way should you have any questions.
 That’s what they are there for!
 When it comes to design selections, you should be contacted directly as needed.
 They should also be contacting you at least a month before your possession date.

 Purchasing a new condo can feel like a big process, and in many ways it is, but it should also be an enjoyable one.
 Have fun in the research process.
 Condo living is an exciting opportunity for change.
 Enjoy the process of dreaming, deciding your likes and dislikes, exploring show homes and peppering sales teams with questions.